Chapel Building Hours

 As learning flourishes at the confluence of many voices and commitments, the Center for Religious and Spiritual Life supports the fertile exchange of vital conversations that nurture our connection and engender discovery, learning, and transformation.

 Statement of Covenant between Macalester College and Synod of the Lakes and Prairies of the Presbyterian Church (U.S.A.)

-This covenant is based on our historically shared conviction that the human capacity to seek and discover truth is a precious gift.
-Both the College and the Synod hold that unflagging support for scholarly endeavor is not merely an obligation but a privilege.
-The Church and the Academy have developed different traditions and roles in education in the centureies since John Calvin inaugurated our denominational and intellectual tradition.
+This Covenant is based on our historically shared conviction that the human capacity to seek knowledge and discover truth is a precious gift.
+Both the College and the Synod hold that unflagging support for scholarly engagement is at once a privilege and an obligation.
+The traditions and roles of Church and the Academy have evolved in both complementary and in divergent ways since John Calvin and others of the Reformed tradition laid the foundation for what would become the Presbyterian Church (U.S.A.).
 Both the College and the Synod nevertheless continue to share commitment to open inquiry and serious study.
 Both support the critical exploration and practice of ethical values and religious commitments.
-We both strive to work within a pluralistic, broadly diverse global context.
-We also believe that scholarship and religious commitment have important contributions to make to the betterment of the world around us.
+Both strive to work within a pluralistic, broadly diverse global context.
+Both also believe that scholarship and religious commitment have important contributions to make to the betterment of the world around us.
 This covenant reaffirms these shared convictions.

 The Continuing Relationship

-Macalester College: Mark A. VanderPloeg, Chair of the Board of Trustees; Brian C. Rosenberg, President of the College; Lucy A. Forster-Smith, Chaplain
+Macalester College: David Deno, Chair of the Board of Trustees; Brian C. Rosenberg, President of the College; Lucy A. Forster-Smith, Chaplain

-Synod of Lakes and Prairies of the Presbyterian Church (U.S.A.): Barbara Boehler, Moderator of Synod of Lakes and Prairies; Philip Brown, Synod Executive; Ernest E. Cutting, Stated Clerk.
+Synod of Lakes and Prairies of the Presbyterian Church (U.S.A.): Ardeth Kocourek, Moderator of Synod of Lakes and Prairies; Philip Brown, Synod Executive; J. Jay Wilkinson, Stated Clerk.